WPP takes legal action in spat with Asatsu-DK over Bain offer

 The Japanese firm said on Thursday in a statement that WPP had notified it on Wednesday that it was planning to terminate their alliance, accusing Asatsu-DK of breaching their agreement with a hedging contract it had entered into with Morgan Stanley.

-Asatsu-DK added that it did believe it had breached their agreement with the hedging contract.
+Asatsu-DK added that it did not believe it had breached their agreement with the hedging contract.

 WPP and Asatsu-DK formed their alliance in 1998 to set up joint ventures, cultivate clients together, and exchanged equity stakes.
 Asatsu-DK owns 2.43 percent of WPP.